 Co-Founder and CEO

-Kaoru Matsuzawa is a corporate lawyer with deep experience in public policy.
+Kaoru Matsuzawa is a corporate lawyer with extensive experience in public policy and startup practices.

-From 2002-2017, Kaoru practiced law at Mori Hamada & Matsumoto, after which she started an independent legal practice.
-In 2019, Kaoru joined several other lawyers to co-found a new Tokyo-based law firm that has already grown to more than 50 attorneys.
+From 2002 to 2017, Kaoru practiced law at Mori Hamada & Matsumoto, after which she established an independent legal practice.
+In 2019, Kaoru joined several other lawyers to co-found a new Tokyo-based law firm that has already grown to include more than 80 attorneys.

-Throughout her career, Kaoru has focused on corporate law matters, including M&A and start-ups, as well as public policy and governance reform in both the public and private sectors.
-In 2011 and 2012, Kaoru managed an independent investigation commission of the Japanese Diet.
-Since then, Kaoru has held numerous public policy advisory and committee positions in both government and non-governmental organizations.
-In these positions, Kaoru has a track record of advocating for progressive reform and gender equality.
+Throughout her career, Kaoru has focused on corporate law matters, including M&A and startups, as well as public policy and governance reform in both the public and private sectors.
+In 2011 and 2012, she managed an independent investigation commission of the Japanese Diet.
+Since then, she has held numerous public policy advisory and committee positions in both government and non-governmental organizations.
+In these roles, Kaoru has a track record of advocating for progressive reform and gender equality.
+In 2023, she was elected as a Deputy Mayor of Shibuya City, a city committed to promoting diversity.

-Kaoru also serves on several start-up companies preparing for IPO corporate boards and publicly traded company.
-Kaoru has been an outside director and member of the audit and supervisory committees for SENSYN ROBOTICS, Inc. and MedicalNote, Inc. since 2020, a statutory auditor for ANDPAD Inc. and an outside director for Plaid Inc. since 2022.
-Kaoru holds an LL.B. from Keio University and an LL.M. from Harvard Law School and is admitted to practice law in Japan and New York.
-In 2020 and 2021, Kaoru was listed in The Best Lawyers in Japan (Corporate Governance and Compliance Practice).
+Kaoru currently serves and has in the past served on several startup companies' corporate boards as they prepared for IPOs and publicly traded companies.
+She was an outside director and a member of audit and supervisory committees for SENSYN ROBOTICS, INC. and MedicalNote, Inc. since 2020.
+She also served as a statutory auditor for ANDPAD Inc. until she became the Deputy Mayor of Shibuya City in 2023, and is also an outside director for Plaid Inc. since 2022.
+In addition, she has been an auditor for Health and Global Policy Institute since 2023 and the Information Technology Federation of Japan since 2019.
+Kaoru holds an LL.B. from Keio University and an LL.M. from Harvard Law School, and she is admitted to practice law in Japan and New York.
+Since 2021, Kaoru has been listed in The Best Lawyers in Japan (Corporate Governance and Compliance Practice).

 Otemachi Office Address: